fjl/geas/README.md

 (&), OR (|), XOR (^).

 All arithmetic is performed with arbitrary precision integers.
 The result of calculations must fit into 256 bits in order to be valid as a PUSH argument.
+For sized push, the result must fit into the declared push size.
 Negative results are not allowed right now.

 ### Expression Macros